kylepott/controls/primer.md

 Measurements should focus on the quality and efficiency of the entire system and the clarity provided by risk assessment as a tool to help with business strategy formation and execution. **Our compliance management system will be most successful when it looks and feels like other technologies engineers enjoy using.**

-Processes success is informed by those that actually use the process who and live with it daily.
-Not by the process creators.
+Process success is informed by those that actually use the process and live with it daily -- *not* by the process creators.
 Transparent and direct feedback from the community on how it's going and how it could go better is expected.

 ## Bonus: Doesn't all this work on compliance slow us down?